Skip to main content

 Here’s another example to help further illustrate: let’s say you maxed your TFSA every year and now have $0 in available contribution room for the current calendar year.
 If you withdrew $10,000 from your TFSA this year, your total contribution room would still be $0 and you can't re-contribute any amount of money back to your TFSA this year without going over the limit.

-In the event that you over-contribute to your TFSA, the CRA will typically first send a letter (Excess TFSA amount letter) to make you aware of the situation.
-If it isn’t rectified, a 1% penalty tax will then be applied for every month the extra money stays in your account.
+In the event that you over-contribute to your TFSA, the CRA will typically first send a letter (Excess TFSA Amount letter) to notify you.
+If the issue isn’t corrected, a 1% penalty tax will then be applied for every month the extra money stays in your account.
 The good news, however, is that this penalty only affects the over-contributed amount and not your entire balance.

 What to know when opening a TFSA